pascalranaora/sufficiency-protocol/README.md

 - **Global layer**: Bitcoin (hard cap, entropy-honest)
 - **Local layer**: EcoSats (sufficiency-backed, demurrage-driven)

-Together, they form **the first monetary system compatible with a finite planet**.
+Together, they could shape what would form **the first global monetary system compatible with a finite planet** solving both for local and global resources allocations and without sacrificing global scaling.

 ---